Template for Zotero Obsidian plugin to import references with highlights

 Background

-I was quite disappointed to learn that Spark 3.5.3’s only timezone-capable timestamp type always stores timestamps converted to UTC, and always displays these timestamps converted to the session-global timezone.
+During my work at Stone Three upgrading some of our data pipelines with Azure DataBricks, I was quite disappointed to learn that Spark 3.5.3’s only timezone-capable timestamp type always stores timestamps converted to UTC, and always displays these timestamps converted to the session-global timezone.

 Admittedly, the situation is equally bad with PostgreSQL’s TIMESTAMPTZ type, leading to designs where the actual timezone offset must be stored as a separate timezone offset column.